Setting up Pipelines via GitHub Machine Users

 INFRA_ROOT_WRITE_TOKEN

-.
-This is a fine-grained GitHub Personal Access Token and will be used to grant GitHub Actions access to clone your infrastructure-live-root
+This fine-grained Personal Access Token allows GitHub Actions to clone infrastructure-live-root

-This token must have the following permissions to your infrastructure-live-root
+This token must have the following permissions to the INFRA_ROOT_WRITE_TOKEN

 INFRA_ROOT_WRITE_TOKEN PAT Configuration